 The deductible is a specified annual dollar amount you must pay for covered medical services before the plan begins to pay benefits.

 A copay is a flat dollar amount that you pay upfront for certain services when using network providers.

-A copayment is the percentage of the plan allowance for covered services that you pay after meeting the deductible:
+Coinsurance (previously referred to as a copayment) is the percentage of the cost for covered services that you pay after you pay the deductible:

 The total maximum out-of-pocket is the most you will pay in a year in the form of deductibles, copays, and coinsurance.
 If your covered out-of-pocket expenses reach the total maximum out-of-pocket amount, the plan will pay 100 percent of allowable costs for the rest of the year.

 Find resources and information translated into Korean and Spanish.